image-js/image-js-docs/docs/Getting started.md

 ### Importing an image

-There are two ways of importing an image to process it, depending on the way the user is operating: import locally and import through the browser.
+There are two ways of importing an image to process it, depending on the way the user is operating: local import and import through the browser.

 #### Local import

-Local import is simple.
-Use function `decode` while using `readFileSync()` :
+Local import is simple and only needs image's filepath.`decode` function will do the rest:

 ```ts
 let parsedImage = decode(readFileSync(<filepath>));